peterisOnIT/Stackbufferoverflow/README.md

 Using script named 'exploit_1.sh' that I will attempts to overflow the buffer.
 I am going to use Python to generate a long string and pass it to as an argument to the C program

-After I created a script in wsl as exploit_1.sh

 ![image](https://github.com/peterisOnIT/Stackbufferoverflow/assets/117600297/3e6ff594-7a8f-47dc-92fb-2773cf0b34de)